Chapter 1: Expelled

-"I said, nothing," Harry repeated, "I did nothing to Dudley other than save his life."
+"I said, nothing," Harry repeated.
+"I did nothing to Dudley other than save his miserable life."

-But before his Uncle could finish his sentence a screech owl swooped into the room through the open kitchen window with a resounding "SCREECH," narrowly missing the top of Uncle Vernon's head as it soared across the kitchen to perch on the back of one of the kitchen chairs, holding the letter, clutched in its beak, out to Harry for him to take.
+The silence was broken with a resounding shriek as a screech owl swooped into the room through the open window above the sink, narrowly missing the top of Aunt Petunia's head as it soared across the kitchen to perch on the back of one of the dining chairs.
+Clutched in its beak was a letter addressed to Harry.

 Dear Mr. Potter,